flycheck/flycheck/doc/glossary.rst

       your Emacs session inspect the value of the variable `user-init-file` with :kbd:`C-h v user-init-file`.
 You can visit it directly with :kbd:`M-:
       (find-file user-init-file)`.

+   registered syntax checker

+      A syntax checker in `flycheck-checkers`.
+Flycheck will only use these syntax checkers when checking buffers automatically.